Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 The results presented in Figs.~\ref{fig_coupled}--\ref{inel123} show that the pole-like form of the interaction leads to a rather good description of the $NN$ partial channels with an evident repulsion.
 In particular, the phase shifts are reproduced quite well even at energies above the resonance positions, though the inelasticities have the wrong decreasing there.
 At the same time, for the channels without repulsion, such as $^1D_2$, $^3P_2$ and $^3DG_3$, the phase shifts are described properly up to the resonance energies only.
 This behavior is directly related to the decrease of inelasticities.
 Thus, some refinement of the model is required if one needs to move to the higher energy region.
 This could be done by an inclusion of other possible inelastic processes, account for the dynamics in the internal channel, etc.

 To summarize, we have achieved a very good quantitative description for the partial phase shifts in the $NN$ channels considered and a rather good qualitative description for the inelasticity parameters in a broad energy range starting from zero energy which is very far from the position of the ``bare'' dibaryon.
-The very important feature of the results presented above is good agreement of the masses and widths of the dressed dibaryons obtained by fitting the $NN$ phase shifts and inelasticities in our model with the parameters of the experimentally found dibaryons.
+The very important feature of the results presented above is good agreement of the masses and widths of the dressed dibaryons obtained by fitting the $NN$ phase shifts and inelasticities in our model with the dibaryon parameters deduced from experiments.

 The success of the model for the $NN$ channels with the known dibaryon resonances allows us to make a step forward and extend the suggested model for the partial channels where the existence of dibaryon resonances is not confirmed to date.